Sakemo/previsao-tempo/README.md

 - [OpenWeather API](https://openweathermap.org/api) to get weather forecast data.
 - [Font Awesome](https://fontawesome.com/) for icons.
 - Background videos representing weather conditions.

+## Demonstration

+You can see a demonstration of this project at [Demo](https://sakemo.github.io/previsao-tempo/).

 ## Author